Roasted Broccoli and Carrots Are My Go-To Side Dish

 Pro Tip: If the carrots are especially thick, slice the thinner ends in half and the thicker top part into fourths to ensure the carrots are the same size.
 Similar-sized carrots help them cook evenly.
 Here’s a great tutorial on how to cut broccoli.

-Bake: Bake them in the oven for 25 to 30 minutes in the oven at 425 degrees f, tossing them halfway through.
-Remove them from the oven when the carrots are tender and start to get golden caramelization on the bottoms.
+Step 3.
+Bake: Bake them in the oven at 425 degrees f for 25 to 30 minutes, tossing halfway through.
+The carrots should be tender and start to get golden caramelization on the bottoms.

 Recipe FAQs